 It is a profound game in that not doing well means losses over the long run.

-When we are seeing the results over time when we minimize our mistakes, doing more things right, and our wealth growth, it keeps us on the path because that in itself is accomplishment.
+When we are seeing the results over time when we minimize our mistakes, do more things right, and our wealth grows, it keeps us on the path because that in itself is an accomplishment.

 And that brings satisfaction.